Rahul thanks govt for changing FDI norms after his warning

+Congress's chief spokesperson Randeep Surjewala also expressed satisfaction at the development.
+"Glad that Govt has positively responded to @RahulGandhi's suggestion of protecting our corporates from hostile takeovers.
+The amendment in FDI Policy is welcome & will plug creeping acquisition of any Indian entity.
+Hope that this constructive engagement shall continue," he wrote on the microblogging website.

-Gandhi had, on April 12, flagged the issue of the alleged takeover of some Indian companies after those became vulnerable in the wake of the economic slowdown.
+Gandhi had, on April 12, flagged the issue of alleged takeover of some Indian companies after they became vulnerable in the wake of the economic slowdown.
 "The massive economic slowdown has weakened many Indian corporates making them attractive targets for takeovers.
-The Government must not allow foreign interests to take control of any Indian corporate at this time of national crisis," he had written on Twitter.
+The Government must not allow foreign interests to take control of any Indian corporate at this time of national crisis," he had said in a tweet.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)